rybenmensch/schillinger/README.md

 ## Installation

-To install this package, simply move this whole folder to your 'Packages' Folder, normally found at ~/Documents/Max 8.
+To install this package, simply move this whole folder to your `Packages` folder, usually found at `~/Documents/Max 8`.
 The externals may either be compiled by yourself or you can download the latest release here:
 <https://github.com/rybenmensch/schillinger/releases>
-To remove this package, just delete it from the 'Packages' folder.
+To remove this package, just delete it from the `Packages` folder.

 ## Compilation